 She’d survived the night untouched.
 Somehow.
 She walked on bare feet over to the leather chair, running her fingers along its smooth surface.

-She’d been less than respectful, during the night.
+She’d been less than respectful during the night.
 She’d dozed off, falling out of her kneeling bow.
-She’d pulled her dress close, covering up her nudity, curling up on the hard stone floor.
+She’d pulled her dress close for warmth, curling up on the hard stone floor.
 She’d even glanced over at the chair a few times.
-Not because of defiance or a disobedient heart; she’d simply been to drowsy to remember that she wasn’t supposed to look at the God King without his permission.
+Not because of defiance or a disobedient heart; she’d simply been too drowsy to remember that she wasn’t supposed to look at the God King without his permission.

 Yet, he hadn’t ordered her executed.
-The things Bluefingers had said had made her worry that the King was volatile and quick to anger.
-Yet, if that were the case, then he had held his temper the night before.
+Bluefingers had had made her worry that the God King was volatile and quick to anger.
+Yet, if that were the case, then he had held his temper with her.
 Of course, what else was he going to do?
 The Hallandren had waited for decades to get a Royal princess to marry into their line of God Kings.

 She smiled.
 I do have a bit of power, she realized.
 He’s not the only one with an edge in this relationship.
 He couldn’t kill her--not until he had what he wanted.

 It wasn’t much.
 But, it did give her a bit more confidence.
 She walked around the chair, noting its size.
-Everything in the room was built as if to be just a little too large, skewing her perspective, making her feel shorter than she was accustomed to.
+Everything in the room was built as if to be just a little too large, skewing her perspective, making her feel shorter than she was.

 She rested her hand on the arm of the chair.
 She had spent most of the night--the moments when she’d been unable to sleep--thinking about her situation.
 Why hadn’t he decided to take her?
-She’d come up with dozens of possibilities, but none seemed all that more likely than the others.
+She’d come up with dozens of possibilities, but none seemed more likely than the others.

 One thing was certain.
 For some reason, he hadn’t wanted her.
 And, oddly, she found herself feeling traitorously insecure.
 Why not?
 What was wrong with her?
 Wasn’t she desirable?

 Foolish girl, she told herself, shaking her head and walking over to the still-undisturbed bed.
 You should be grateful.
-You spend most of the trip here worrying about what would happen on your wedding night, and then when you get left alone, you complain about that too.
+You spent most of the trip here worrying about what would happen on your wedding night, and then when you get left alone, you complain about that too.

 She knew she wasn’t free.
 He would take her eventually--that was the point of the entire arrangement.
 But, it hadn’t happened last night.
 She smiled, yawning, and threw back the covers of the bed.